RJohnPaul/Conn3D/README.md

 | Will advanced components (MCUs, sensors) be included? | Yes—phase expansion includes microcontrollers, renewable energy modules and more. |
 | Is offline use supported? | Intended in future builds with local caching for component libraries. |

-## 15. License
-License not yet specified.
-A recommendation is to adopt MIT for maximal openness or Apache 2.0 if explicit patent grant language is desired.
-Add a `LICENSE` file before first public alpha tagged release.

----

 ## Team
 Agilesh Arumugam • Madhesh H • Karan S • John Paul R